almende/vis/README.md

     cd vis
     npm install

-To be able to run jake from the command line, jake must be installed globally:

-    sudo npm install -g jake

-Then, the project can be build by executing jake in the root of the project:
+Then, the project can be build running:

-    jake
+    npm run build

 ## License